Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Lake Ashinoko, Hakone Region

-But at one moment, when we rode the pirate ship across Lake Ashinoko, the sun peered out just long enough to illuminate the shore, the surrounding mountains engulfed in darkness.
+But at one moment, when I rode the pirate ship across Lake Ashinoko, the sun peered out just long enough to illuminate the shore, the surrounding mountains engulfed in darkness.
 It didn’t even look real.

 Roppongi was another area that didn’t quite live up to the hype.
-I expected a wild, thumping nightlife with tons of stripclubs, angry bouncers, and expats from around the world pouring out of doors, drunk on sake, but we didn’t see a trace of anything like that!
-It was one of the quietest Saturday nights I’ve seen — then again, maybe things pick up there after 9:00, when we left.
+I expected a wild, thumping nightlife with tons of stripclubs, angry bouncers, and expats from around the world pouring out of doors, drunk on sake, but I didn’t see a trace of anything like that!
+It was one of the quietest Saturday nights I’ve seen — then again, maybe things pick up there after 9:00, when I left.

 That said, being there at sunset was a perfect opportunity to catch Tokyo’s famous taxis against a periwinkle sky.